 Therefore, a living trust created in Anaheim that was not witnessed is not invalid, if that was the only subject of the attack.
 A will, while it should have witnesses for ease of estate administration, can still be used and admitted for approval by the probate court, even if the testator’s signature was not witnessed.
 A knowledgeable attorney can help you to review the facts and circumstances surrounding the signing of these instruments to determine whether their creation was ineffective.

-To learn more about living trusts as part of the creation of an overall estate plan, view our free guide, Understanding the Revocable Living Trust - In Language that Anyone Can Understand in 8 Minutes.
+What happens if I create a will or living trust in Anaheim without witnesses present?
+To learn more about living trusts as part of the creation of an overall estate plan, view our free guide, Understanding the Revocable Living Trust – In Language that Anyone Can Understand in 8 Minutes.
 Contact an experienced estate planning attorney in Anaheim today for more information.
 We can be reached at (714) 459-5481, and we are happy to schedule a consultation to discuss your estate plan.